Sign in with Microsoft

 2. Drag and drop Scheduling Poll into the toolbar.

-Note: **If the find time add-in was previously installed, scheduling poll will automatically show on the toolbar, if not then it needs to be manually added by customizing the toolbar when composing a new mail.
+• **If the find time add-in was previously installed, scheduling poll will automatically appear on the toolbar.
+If not, then you must manually add it by customizing the toolbar when you're composing a new email message.

 Need more help?